daveliepmann/uruk/README.md

 # uruk

-A Clojure library for the MarkLogic XML Content Connector for Java (XCC/J).
+A Clojure library wrapping the MarkLogic XML Content Connector for Java (XCC/J).
 Made to help you access your Enterprise NoSQL database from Clojure.

 Named after the ancient Sumerian city-state where some of the oldest known documents have been found.
 One can see Uruk as perhaps the first document database–and it certainly wasn’t organized relationally.